 Professor Paul Gately, Professor of Exercise and Obesity at Leeds Metropolitan University, explains how to keep your marathon hydration strategy on track.

-Scientific research shows that performance in endurance events like running is reduced as people become dehydrated.
-As little as a two per cent loss of body weight has an impact on physical performance.
-Some of the signs of mild to moderate dehydration are a headache, dry mouth, feeling light headed or dizziness and feeling thirsty.
-During a marathon being dehydrated will impact on your physical performance.
+Research shows that dehydration reduces performance in endurance events – as little as a two per cent loss of body weight has an impact.
+Some signs of mild to moderate dehydration are a headache, dry mouth, feeling lightheaded or dizzy, and being thirsty.

-The International Marathon Medical Directors Association has suggested that during a marathon runners drink about 400-800ml of fluid per hour, with the upper level being in warmer environments for faster and heavier runners, and the lower level in cooler conditions for slower runners.
+The International Marathon Medical Directors Association has suggested drinking 400-800ml of fluid per hour during a marathon, with the upper level for warmer environments and faster and heavier runners, and the lower level in cooler conditions for slower runners.

-It can take time to move from a dehydrated state to a hydrated state so rather than thinking about drinking only before a session or on the day of the marathon, think about regular water consumption on a daily basis.
-This means that when you start your session (or the marathon) you are already properly hydrated, and you should not need to do anything special or different.
+It can take time to move from a dehydrated to hydrated state, so rather than thinking about drinking only before a session or on the day of the marathon, think about regular water consumption on a daily basis.
+This means that when you start your session (or the marathon) you are already properly hydrated, and shouldn’t need to do anything special or different.

-It is clear that drinking water should be considered a key part of your training; by making it a habit you will reduce the risk of dehydration and get the best out of your training and your big day.
+Drinking water should be considered a key part of your training – by making it a habit you will reduce the risk of dehydration and get the best out of your training and the big day.

 Ten top hydration tips: